Jovan Haye

 Jovan Haye (born June 21, 1982) is the defensive ends coach for the Vanderbilt Commodores.
-A former American football defensive lineman, Haye was drafted by the Carolina Panthers in the sixth round of the 2005 NFL Draft.
+A former American football defensive lineman, Haye was selected by the Carolina Panthers in the sixth round of the 2005 NFL draft.
 He played college football at Vanderbilt.

-Haye also played for the Cleveland Browns, Tampa Bay Buccaneers, Tennessee Titans and Detroit Lions.
+Haye was also a member of the Cleveland Browns, Tampa Bay Buccaneers, Tennessee Titans and Detroit Lions.

-Early years
+Early life

 Haye attended high school at Dillard High School in Fort Lauderdale, FL.
 He did not start playing football until his junior year, but still earned first-team All-State honors at offensive guard as a junior and senior.
 Aside from his athletic achievements, he also performed well academically, graduating with a 4.5 grade point average.

 College career

 Jovan Haye played college football at Vanderbilt.
 During his career he started 34 of 35 games and recorded 149 tackles, 10.5 sacks, and one interception.
-After his junior season, Haye entered the NFL Draft.
+After his junior season, Haye entered the NFL draft.

 Professional career

 Carolina Panthers

-Haye was drafted by the Carolina Panthers in the sixth round of the 2005 NFL Draft.
+Haye was drafted by the Carolina Panthers in the sixth round of the 2005 NFL draft with the 189th overall pick.
 He only played two games for the Panthers and was cut on September 2, 2006.